Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Controller

-Flow offers standard actions for posting to Chatter, sending email, and interacting with Quip documents, so you don’t have to write code for these operations.
+Flow offers standard actions for posting to Slack, sending email, and interacting with Quip documents, so you don’t have to write code for these operations.
 LWC offers rich interactions with single records and related objects through the use of wire adapters that interact with User Interface API.
 LWC can also interact with multiple records when using the wire for getListInfoByName.

 Transactions and governor limits are a way of life on the Salesforce Platform.
 If your use case is fairly simple, it may not be as important to control what transaction a particular operation occurs in.
-However, there are a few use cases where you might want to combine multiple operations into a single transaction rather than performing those across multiple transactions.
+However, there are a few use cases where you might want to combine multiple operations into a single transaction rather than performing them across multiple transactions.
 Some examples:

 When you use a Dynamic Form to create or edit a record, you’re only ever performing one operation, and that operation is always the start of a net-new transaction.